ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

    In-text code can be formatted using ``backticks`` for showing ``highlighted`` code.

-Code blocks inside a page needs to be captured using ``.. code-block::`` directive.
+Code blocks inside a page need to be captured using ``.. code-block::`` directive.
 ``.. code-block::`` supports code highlighting for syntaxes like ``C++``, ``YAML``, ``console``, ``bash``, and more.
-Code that is used inside directive needs to be indented.
+Code inside the directive needs to be indented.

 .. code-block:: rst